5 Biblical Truths That Lead

 This diagram illustrates that God has bridged the gulf which separates us from Him by sending His Son, Jesus Christ, to die on the cross in our place to pay the penalty for our sins.

 TRUTH #4: We must believe that Jesus Christ is God in a physical body.
 All mankind is under sin and disqualified from providing their own salvation.
-Only the "God-man", Jesus Christ could pay the price for man's redemption.
+Only the "God-man", Jesus Christ could pay the price for sin and redeem the human race.

 Important Note: Saint Paul taught that believing and confessing Jesus Christ as Lord is necessary for true salvation (Romans 10:9-10).
 Yet, most modern-day evangelists and preachers assume that their audience knows what the word "Lord" means.
 Our English word "Lord" comes from the Greek word "Kurios" which means Lord--God--Master.
 By believing and confessing Jesus Christ as Lord ... you are also declaring that He is God.
 This is important because a mere man who lives under the same curse of sin as the rest of humanity - cannot provide salvation.
 Only the sinless and Divine Son of God possesses this ability.